vincenzoaltavilla/89or1-loop/README.md

 Being fascinated by the pseudo-equality problem solved in https://github.com/vincenzoaltavilla/fib-seq-vs-miles-to-kms, I asked Chat GPT to tell me other pseudo-equalities between natural numbers.

-It answered me with another outstanding fact:
+It answered me with this great statement:
 A number chain is created by continuously adding the square of the digits in a number to form a new number until it has been seen before.

 For example,